heartshare/yii2-simplerbac/README.md

 ===================
 Intuitive, cute, ajax, for not large volumes of data and end-user oriented.
-Allow manage roles and operations, and assign roles to user Can show data as graph
+Allow manage roles and operations, and assign roles to user Can show data as graph.
+Compatible with yii\rbac\phpManager yii\rbac\DbManager insolita\redisedrbac\components\RedisedPhpManager

 [See Demo](http://yii2redis-insolita1.c9.io/ru/simplerbac/default/index.html)